abha2510/PharmEasy/README.md

 # PharmEasy

-PharmEasy is one of India's most trusted online pharmacy &amp; medical stores offering pharmaceutical and healthcare products at a FLAT 20% OFF*.
+#### PharmEasy is one of India's most trusted online pharmacy &amp; medical stores offering pharmaceutical and healthcare products at a FLAT 20% OFF*.

-This is an Individual project created in 4 days.Teachstachs use here are HTML, CSS , Basic Javascript.
+This is an Individual project created in 4 days.

+Teachstachs use here are:
+- HTML
+- CSS
+- Basic Javascript

  Netlify Link : https://resonant-hotteok-afdeca.netlify.app/

  Home page

  The Main of website.

 ![image](https://user-images.githubusercontent.com/107466839/214043248-7915c739-298a-41e9-91e6-735f37c4a901.png)